heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/README.md

 You might need to use different types of IOs depending on the type of data you want to process.
 You will learn how to use the right IOs for the right data.

-As this chapter is quite abstract, you will first setup your environment to be able to run some code examples along with the theory.
+As this course is quite abstract, you will first setup your environment to be able to run some code examples along with the theory.

 These skills are essential to be able to process data from the network later on